tillitis/tkey-verification/README.md

 3. Setup the build environment according to instructions in the README.

-4. The signer-app needs to be built with the touch requirement removed.
+4. The signer needs to be built with the touch requirement removed.
 Run:
    ```
    make TKEY_SIGNER_APP_NO_TOUCH=yes -C apps signer/app.bin